Porongurup, Western Australia: Wine region

+Viticulture is a relatively young but flourishing industry in the region with eleven local wineries listed on the Porongurup Promotion Association web-page As of March 2007.
+The Porongurup Wine Festival is a 40+ year event that has been held at various different local wineries each year.
+Pre-Covid, it was held in March but from 2024, the event will expand to become the Great Southern Wine Festival and will be held in September at rotating locations in the Great Southern wine appellation.

-Porongurup is the fifth of the subregions of Great Southern, somewhat untidily locking into Mount Barker on its western boundary.
-Eucalypt forest and rounded granite knobs and boulders give way to views out over the stirlings in one part, and towards Esperance in another.
+Porongurup is the fifth of the subregions of the Great Southern wine region, bordering Mount Barker on its western boundary.
+Harvesting takes place from mid-March to early May.
+The chief viticultural hazard is birds.

 Environment

 In July and August 2006 eight noisy scrubbirds were released in the Porongurup Range by the Department of Environment and Conservation, Western Australia, as part of a trans-location program for the conservation of this endangered species.

 History

 On 11 February 2007, a fire began on private property near the north-west corner of the national park, around 8 km west of the Porongurup village.
 The fire spread along the rear boundaries of several properties and into the national park.
 Fire crews helped prevent the fire spreading to nearby housing throughout Sunday night but on Monday afternoon (12 February) it jumped Porongurup-Mt Barker Road and spread into private property to the north-east of the village centre.
 One private residence and a number of farm sheds and buildings were destroyed and other buildings seriously damaged in the fire.
 Fire crews, including aerial support from six water bomber planes, battled the blaze and by Tuesday morning it was effectively under control.
 By Wednesday morning (14 February) the fire had burnt through around 95% of the national park and several farms and wineries showed the scars of the fire.

 It was reportedly the most devastating fire in the region since the 1960s.
 Less than a week after the fire began, a committee was formed to take charge of remedial work in the community and in a show of resilience, local wineries still held their annual wine festival a few weeks later.
 Despite the national park remaining closed to visitors, the annual Art in the Park exhibition was allowed to go ahead in early April.

 Sections of the park, including the Castle Rock walk trail and the Tree in The Rock picnic area, were reopened to the general public in September 2007.